 What Are Dental Implants?

-A dental implant replaces missing teeth or stabilizes loose fitting dentures.
-Dental implants are similar to natural teeth, the bone of the jaw fuses directly to the surface of the implant making it strong and functional.
+A dental implant can be used to replace missing teeth, stabilize loose fitting dentures, or support a bridge.
+Similar to natural teeth, the surface of dental implants fuse to the bone of the jaw making it strong and functional.
 Dental implants can replace one tooth, several teeth, or all teeth at the same time.

 Dental Implants vs. Bridges

-The average lifespan of a bridge is seven to ten years and the design requires significant drilling and grinding into healthy teeth on either side of the missing tooth.
+The average lifespan of a bridge is seven to ten years.
+The design requires significant drilling and grinding into healthy teeth on either side of the missing tooth.
 If the connection of the bridge to either of the neighboring teeth fails, the entire structure can be damaged and must be replaced.

 Dental Implants vs. Partial & Conventional Dentures